HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-22][Active] https://github.com/rust-lang/libc - Raw bindings to platform APIs for Rust. libc provides all of the definitions necessary to easily interoperate with C code (or "C-like" code) on each of the platforms that Rust supports.
 This includes type definitions (e.g. c_int), constants (e.g. EINVAL) as well as function headers (e.g. malloc).
 [2019-10-23][Active] https://github.com/dgrunwald/rust-cpython - Rust bindings for the python interpreter.
 [2019-10-25][Died] https://github.com/blas-lapack-rs/lapack-sys - Bindings to LAPACK (Fortran)
+[2019-10-25][Active] https://github.com/indygreg/PyOxidizer - PyOxidizer is a utility for producing binaries that embed Python.
+The over-arching goal of PyOxidizer is to make complex packaging and distribution problems simple so application maintainers can focus on building applications instead of toiling with build systems and packaging tools.
+[2019-10-25][Active] https://github.com/yorkie/rust.js - Run your JavaScript apps backed by Rust.
+The platform lets you can work with Rust, C, C++ and JavaScript compatible with NPM and Cargo

 ### Middleware relatives
 [2019-10-18][Active] https://github.com/pingcap/raft-rs - A distributed consensus algorithm implemented in Rust.